 - The Company should realign service provider costs, including terminating Ernst & Young as auditor, Winstead PC as legal counsel, and immediately repricing ASUR's egregious \$360,000/year D&O policy.
 A company of ASUR's size should retain less expensive advisors.
 We note that in its Company proxy statement, ASUR claims to pay more than \$150,000/year in legal bills related to being a public company.
-We are confident this can be reduced by a significant amount while the Company remains public. - O The Company should implement a reverse stock split in order to regain NASDAQ compliance with respect to a \$1/share price.
-We recommend a 10-for-1 split, which would leave ASUR with just over 3 million shares outstanding and could produce a price above \$1/share. - o The Company should adopt a significant share repurchase program which would offer further liquidity to those shareholders who wish to sell while simultaneously allowing for accretive purchase transactions for the benefit of remaining shareholders. - The Company should hold annual meetings in a timely manner subsequent to each fiscal year end.
-We note that with a July fiscal year end, ASUR's 2009 annual meeting should have occurred in the March or April time frame and that in the Company's December, 2008 earnings call Mr. Peterson indicated that the 2009 annual meeting would be in March or April.
+We are confident this can be reduced by a significant amount while the Company remains public. - The Company should implement a reverse stock split in order to regain NASDAQ compliance with respect to a \$1/share price.
+We recommend a 10-for-1 split, which would leave ASUR with just over 3 million shares outstanding and could produce a price above \$1/share. - The Company should adopt a significant share repurchase program which would offer further liquidity to those shareholders who wish to sell while simultaneously allowing for accretive purchase transactions for the benefit of remaining shareholders. - The Company should hold annual meetings in a timely manner subsequent to each fiscal year end.
+We note that with a July fiscal year end, ASUR's 2009 annual meeting should have occurred in the March or April time frame.
 No such meeting has yet been announced and shareholders should be granted their rights to such a meeting on a regular and timely basis.
-We believe it's in shareholders' best interests to hold the 2009 meeting as soon as possible.
-Under section 211 of the Delaware General Corporation Law, shareholders can seek a court order compelling the Company to hold an annual meeting if no meeting is held within 13 months of the previous meeting (which was held July 30, 2008).
-Red Oak believes the annual meeting should be held promptly and currently intends to seek to compel a meeting if necessary. - The Company should elect a board comprised of shareholders with vested interests.
+We believe it's in shareholders' best interests to hold the 2009 meeting as soon as possible. - The Company should elect a board comprised of shareholders with vested interests.
 The current Board and management team hold a combined 2.3% of ASUR's common stock, which is less than numerous individual shareholders and institutions.
 We do not believe that a board with low ownership delaying its annual meetings represents good corporate governance.
 As noted above, we do not seek to control the Board and welcome a board of independent holders.